drkknigt/.dotfiles/sxhkd/.config/sxhkd/i3_keymaps.md

    - ctrl + e + g      ------> open lazy git in prefered directory (tmux_git.sh)
    - ctrl + g          ------> open lazygit in current directory
    - ctrl + v          ------> open neovim in current directory
-   - ctrl + v          ------> open neovim in current directory
    - ctrl + \ + d      ------> open file from dotfiles in neovim in current shell
    - ctrl + \ + f      ------> serach file in current dir and open in neovim
    - ctrl + \ + h      ------> serach file in home dir and open in neovim
+   - ctrl + \ + j      ------> open tmux session in current directory with panes set
-   - ctrl + \ + '      ------> open lf file browser in the searched directory
+   - ctrl + e + '      ------> open lf file browser in the searched directory
-   - ctrl + P          ------> goto previous command in zsh
+   - ctrl + p          ------> goto previous command in zsh
-   - ctrl + N          ------> goto next command in zsh
+   - ctrl + n          ------> goto next command in zsh
    - ctrl + ]          ------> goto end of the line
    - ctrl + a          ------> goto start of the line
    - ctrl + r          ------> search the command line history